A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Reports on any fraud or corruption, including any extorsion or bribery

-• Social outcomes indicators that measure progress toward social targets39
+• Social outcomes indicators that measure progress toward social targets

-• Profit allocation and data/discussion on “responsible prices and profits”44 and the alignment of profit allocation with the social strategy
+• Profit allocation and data/discussion on “responsible prices and profits” and the alignment of profit allocation with the social strategy

-• Employee retention and satisfaction/effectiveness of HR policies42 disaggregated by gender
+• Employee retention and satisfaction/effectiveness of HR policies disaggregated by gender, position, and location

 Report structure

-If these indicators are new to your board, work with them to learn how to understand and interpret social performance data.
-Start with a simple report that provides concrete information about the institution (e.g., client satisfaction data, employee retention rates, % female/male clients).
+If these indicators are new to the board, work with them to learn how to understand and interpret social performance data.
+Start with a simple report that provides concrete information like client satisfaction data, client and employee retention rates, % female/male clients.
 Discuss the report and allow the board to discover how the information is useful for decision-making.
 Use the same report format for several meetings in a row so that members become accustomed to reading the report.
-Then, discuss with board members how your institution might improve the SPM report to make it more useful for the board.
+Then, discuss with board members how to improve the SPM report to make it more useful for the board.

 Report frequency